microsoft/bedrock-cli/guides/cloud-infra-management.md

 `definition.yaml` will handle secrets if specified in the following format:
 `variable_name: ${env:secret_name}`.
-When the yaml file is read, `spk infra generate` will load any references to environment variables either from local environment variables in the current shell, or from a .env file.
+When the yaml file is read, `bedrock infra generate` will load any references to environment variables either from local environment variables in the current shell, or from a .env file.

 Example: